Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 - Pumpkin and Fun at the Navan Adventure Centre

-- Tricky Trail at Tayto Park (see above)
+- Tricky Trail and After Dark at Emerald Park (see above)

 For a full list of the Spirits of Meath Halloween events and locations, click here.